muhammad-ahmed-lib/myportfolio/README.md

 # Muhammad Ahmed | Android Developer
 👋 Hello!
-I'm Muhammad Ahmed, a passionate Android developer with over 2 years of experience.
-I excel at creating dynamic, high-performance mobile applications that offer exceptional user experiences.
-My expertise lies in combining clean, modern design with cutting-edge technology to bring innovative ideas to life.
+I'm Muhammad Ahmed
+📱 Mobile App Engineer | 4 Years of Experience

+I specialize in creating fast, smooth, and user-friendly mobile applications that people love to use.
+With 4 years of hands-on experience, I bring ideas to life using modern technologies and clean design.

 ## 🔧 Skills & Expertise